 Spousal sponsorships and moving your children "back" to Canada when they were born and have lived abroad does raise a lot of questions.

-Please take the time to full research and consider all your options and take action on important first steps such as having the Government of Canada issue proof of citizenship and passports for your children.
+Please take the time to fully research and consider all your options and take prompt action on important first steps such as having the Government of Canada issue proof of citizenship and passports for your children.

-If I can be of support for your move to Canada, and for bringing your foreign-born spouse and children as part of your move, please engage my professional support services.
-I will be pleased to help!
+If I can be of support for your move to Canada, and for general questions on bringing your foreign-born spouse and children as part of your move, please engage my professional support services.

-Please contribute your learning and experiences, and suggest improvements, so that other Canadians moving back to Canada, and those moving here for the first time, may benefit from your wisdom.
+Please share your learning and experiences, and suggest improvements, so that other Canadians moving back to Canada, and those moving here for the first time, may benefit from your wisdom.